bikramiter/ecommerce-react/README.md

 # Basic E-Commerce React Application

 This project is a basic e-commerce application built with React.
 It includes product listings, a product detail page, a shopping cart with item quantity management, and global state management using React Context.
-This application was developed as a learning exercise to understand and apply core React concepts.
+I developed this application as a learning exercise to understand and apply core React concepts.

 ## Features